Invicta Dynamos

-The Invicta Dynamos are the senior, semi-professional, ice hockey team based in Gillingham in Kent.
-The season runs from September to April.
-They usually play their home games on a Sunday at 17:15.
-They share their home with the Invicta Mustangs whose colours are blue, white, grey and red.
+The Invicta Dynamos are the senior, semi-professional, Ice Hockey team based in Gillingham in Kent.
+They were founded in 1997 and play their home games at Planet Ice, Gillingham, which they share with the Invicta Mustangs.

 History

-The club was founded in 1997 replacing the Medway Bears as the senior team based at the Ice Bowl.
+The club was founded in 1997 by David Hodge replacing the Medway Bears as the senior team based at the Ice Bowl.
 The club originally competed in the EPIHL until the 2003/4 season when the club dropped down to the ENIHL due to a lack of sponsorship.
 Invicta is one of the larger clubs at this level and has enjoyed a period of sustained success including winning the ENIHL Grand Slam in 2005/6.
 The most successful season in the Dynamos history came in the 2001/02 season when they were the champions of the EPIHL, winning the league and playoffs and losing the cup final to local rivals the Romford Raiders.

 The club's fiercest rivalry has traditionally been with the Raiders IHC and to a slightly lesser extent the Chelmsford Chieftains, with the Dynamos competing in the same league as the two Essex clubs for its first six seasons.
 However more recently a healthy rivalry has developed with Streatham IHC due to the geographical proximity of the two clubs.